grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 Configuration conversion is done on a best-effort basis. {{< param "PRODUCT_ROOT_NAME" >}} will issue warnings or errors where the conversion can't be performed.

-After the configuration is converted, we recommend that you review the {{< param "PRODUCT_NAME" >}} configuration file, and verify that it's correct before starting to use it in a production environment.
+After the configuration is converted, review the {{< param "PRODUCT_NAME" >}} configuration file and verify that it's correct before starting to use it in a production environment.

-Furthermore, we recommend that you review the following checklist:
+Review the following checklist:

 * The following configuration options are not available for conversion to {{< param "PRODUCT_NAME" >}}: [Integrations next][], [Traces][], and [Agent Management][].
   Any additional unsupported features are returned as errors during conversion.
 * There is no gRPC server to configure for {{< param "PRODUCT_NAME" >}}, as any non-default configuration will show as unsupported during the conversion.
-* Check if you are using any extra command line arguments with Static that are not present in your configuration file.
+* Check if you are using any extra command line arguments with Static that aren't present in your configuration file.
 For example, `-server.http.address`.
 * Check if you are using any environment variables in your [Static] configuration.
   These will be evaluated during conversion and you may want to replace them with the {{< param "PRODUCT_NAME" >}} Standard library [env] function after conversion.
 * Review additional [Prometheus Limitations] for limitations specific to your [Metrics] config.